Anstice Gibbs: Girl Guides

 Gibbs spent more than 70 years as part of the Girl Guide movement.

 In 1922 she started Guiding in Paris, aged 17.
-She had one regret: “I was never a Brownie.”
+She had one regret: "I was never a Brownie".

 By 1923 she had been made Lieutenant of 1st Hatfield Guide Company, Hertfordshire, becoming Guider in Charge in 1925.
-She became District Commissioner for Hatfield in 1937, leading local Guiding throughout the Second World War.
+She became district commissioner for Hatfield in 1937, leading local Guiding throughout the Second World War.
 During the war, she started a Guide Company for evacuated girls, and assisted Rosa Ward, OBE, in raising money to train and equip relief workers who would travel to continental Europe the moment hostilities ceased.
-In 1943 she was Hertfordshire County's Camp Advisor, running Guide and Ranger camps.
+In 1943 she was Hertfordshire County's camp advisor, running Guide and Ranger camps.

-In 1945 she become the vice-chairman of the Imperial Executive Committee and in 1947 was one of ten people selected to represent the Girl Guide movement at the wedding of the future Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-Others included Lady Cooper (Commissioner for Overseas Guides), Heather Kay (Chief Commissioner for Wales), Mrs. Moughton (Chief Commissioner for Ulster), Winnifred Kydd (Director of the World Bureau, from Canada) and Lady Cochrane of Maidstone (Chief Commissioner for England).
+In 1945 she become the vice-chairman of the Imperial executive committee and in 1947 was one of ten people selected to represent the Girl Guide movement at the wedding of the future Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+Others included Lady Cooper (commissioner for overseas Guides), Heather Kay (chief commissioner for Wales), Mrs. Moughton (chief commissioner for Ulster), Winnifred Kydd (director of the World Bureau, from Canada) and Lady Cochrane of Maidstone (chief commissioner for England).

 In 1948 she attended the Girl Scout World Conference at the Edith Macy Training School in Mount Pleasant, New York.

-She spent 1948 - 1950 in Canada as Lady-in-waiting to the Viscountess Alexander of Tunis, all the while remaining active within Guiding in Ottawa.
+She spent 1948 to 1950 in Canada as Lady-in-waiting to the Margaret Alexander, Countess Alexander of Tunis, all the while remaining active within Guiding in Ottawa.
 She delivered a talk to Guides in which she spoke of the war work that had been done by Guides in the UK.
 She told listeners how Guides in rural areas had been responsible for meeting and entertaining evacuated children while they were waiting to be collected by their host families, as well as for obtaining childhood necessities such as cots and clothes for the new arrivals.
 She spoke of England's first air ambulance, which had been purchased with donations collected from Guides throughout the Commonwealth.
-She spoke also of the Guide International Service, set up in 1942, which was “invaluable as a builder of international friendship among the children of different nationalities” after the war.
+She spoke also of the Guide International Service, set up in 1942, which was "invaluable as a builder of international friendship among the children of different nationalities" after the war.